Perception (NF album)

 Perception is the third studio album by American rapper NF.
-It was released on October 6, 2017, through Capitol Records alongside NF's newly launched label NF Real Music.
+It was released on October 6, 2017, through Capitol Records alongside Caroline Records and NF's newly launched label NF Real Music.
 The album was entirely produced by American producers Tommee Profitt and David Garcia, and features a guest performance from American singer Ruelle.
+The album is a departure from NF's Christian hip-hop style following his sophomore album Therapy Session in 2016, and is mainly focused on secular music.

 Perception was preceded by the release of the singles including "Outro", "Green Lights", "Let You Down", "Lie", and "If You Want Love".
 The album charted at number one on the Billboard 200, and received generally positive reviews from music critics.

 Background and release

 "Outro" was released on August 2, 2017, as the first single from a then unnamed upcoming album.
-Fans speculated that the album's title would be Perception based on information found in the “Green Lights” music video.
+Fans speculated that the album's title would be Perception based on information found in the "Green Lights" music video.
 Three days before the album's release, NF released the single "Let You Down", which would become his first song to chart on the Billboard Hot 100 chart.
 In an interview with Rap.de, NF explained the album was about his perception, though it could be "from anyone in the world".